CaptMD-11/VStats/README.md

 5. Click on the "+" icon and add the VStats.jar file from the file path from Step #2.
 6. Done!

+Instructions on how to install & import VStats into Java projects are available <a target="_blank" href="https://captmd-11.github.io/blog/statscalculator/importingvstatsintoprojects.html">here</a>.

 ## How does the user input data?